OpenTOSCA/opentosca-vintner/docs/docs/contributing/development.md

 git push origin <tag_name>
 ```

-For example, the following commands create and push the tag for the publication "Modeling Different Deployment Variants of a Composite Application in a Single Declarative Deployment Model".
+For example, the following commands create and push the tag for the publication "Modeling Different Deployment Variants of a Composite Application in a Single Declarative Deployment Model" published by Stötzner et al. in 2022.

 ```shell linenums="1"
 git tag -s publication-stoetzner-2022-vdmm -m "Modeling Different Deployment Variants of a Composite Application in a Single Declarative Deployment Model"